-- (a) Regular employees shall be covered by the Short Term Illness and Injury Plan upon completion of six months of active service with the Commission. - (b) Regular employees with less than six months of service who are unable to work because of illness or injury are entitled to six days' coverage at 75% pay in any one calendar year. - (c) Regular employees with three months but less than six months of service will be entitled to 15 weeks (75 work days) of coverage, consisting of the above six days, or what remains of the six days' entitlement, at 75% pay, and the remainder of the 15 weeks at two-thirds of pay, not to exceed a maximum weekly benefit of \$413, or the EIC maximum weekly sickness benefit, whichever is higher. - (d) Notwithstanding (a), (b) and (c) above, where a regular employee is on a claim recognized by the Workers' Compensation Board while the employee was on the Commission's business, the employee shall be entitled to leave with pay up to 130 days for any one claim in lieu of benefits as outlined in section 1.02. - (i) Commission and employee contributions and deductions for the Pension Plan and Employment Insurance during the period of absence will comply with statutory requirements. - (ii) During the leave period, the employee will receive net take-home pay equal to wage loss benefits (inclusive of any earnings over and above basic pay) as calculated by the WCB, less any voluntary deductions and those employee deductions referenced in (i) above. - (iii) If net take-home pay as calculated in (ii) above is less than the employee would receive if the employee had continued to work, the Commission will top up so there is no difference in net take-home pay. - (iv) The compensation payable by the Workers' Compensation Board shall be remitted to the Commission. - (e) Pay for a regular part-time employee under this plan shall be based on the part-time percentage of full-time employment at date of present appointment.
+- (a) All employees (casual or regular) who have been employed for ninety consecutive days of employment shall be entitled to up to six days of paid illness or injury leave. - (b) Additional STIIP benefits may follow provided the employee has met all the eligibility and entitlement requirements under (c) to (g).
+The STIIP benefit periods that follow in (c), (d), and (e) will be adjusted to be inclusive of any period of leave taken under (a). - (c) Regular employees shall be covered by the Short Term Illness and Injury Plan upon completion of six months of active service with the Regulator. - (d) Regular employees with less than six months of service who are unable to work because of illness or injury are entitled to six days' coverage at 75% pay in any one calendar year. - (e) Regular employees with three months but less than six months of service will be entitled to 15 weeks (75 work days) of coverage, consisting of the above six days, or what remains of the six days' entitlement, at 75% pay, and the remainder of the 15 weeks at two-thirds of pay, not to exceed the Employment Insurance maximum weekly sickness benefit. - (f) Notwithstanding (c), (d), and (e), above, where a regular employee is on a claim recognized by the Workers' Compensation Board while the employee was on the Regulator's business, the employee shall be entitled to leave with pay up to 130 days for any one claim in lieu of benefits as outlined in section 1.02. - (i) Regulator and employee contributions and deductions for the Pension Plan and Employment Insurance during the period of absence will comply with statutory requirements. - (ii) During the leave period, the employee will receive net take-home pay equal to wage loss benefits (inclusive of any earnings over and above basic pay) as calculated by the WCB, less any voluntary deductions and those employee deductions referenced in (i) above. - (iii) If net take-home pay as calculated in (ii) above is less than the employee would receive if the employee had continued to work, the Regulator will top up so there is no difference in net takehome pay. - (iv) The compensation payable by the Workers' Compensation Board shall be remitted to the Regulator. - (g) Pay for a regular part-time employee under this plan shall be based on the part-time percentage of full-time employment at date of present appointment.